Is-Nerens/Nodus/README.md

 ---

 ## General functions (in C)
+Functions pertaining to GUI creation, control and cleanup.
 | Function | Return | Args | Description |
 | ---- | ---- | ---- | ---- |
 | `NU_Create_Gui` | int | (char* xml_filepath, char* css_filepath) | Creates the global GUI object.
 Returns 0 if there is an error, or incorrect xml/css format|